 Targets: 100% of schemes maintained through scheduled annual programmes to ensure that they provide protection to the designed standard and the scheme assets are maintained as established in the adopted asset management plans.

-85% of schemes inspected and maintained, including flood repairs.
+68% of schemes formally inspected and maintained.